theggp/order-book-framework/readme.md

 # Limit Order Books Simulation Framework

-Orders in CLOB have a dynamic distribution that depends on critical price level, market conditions and current price trend [1], [2].
+Orders in CLOB have a dynamic distribution that depends on historic price levels, market conditions and current price trend [1], [2].

-This repository implements a simple framework for generating, simulating order fills and visualizing a CLOB.
+This repository implements a simple framework for generating a CLOB, simulating order fills and visualizing the liquidy distribution.

 ![Sim2](https://user-images.githubusercontent.com/11960630/197416126-1771c42b-4782-4f7a-8606-7c711d3f558b.png)